How to Clean a Granite Composite Sink

 - Rub sponge in small, circular motions using only the soft side of the sponge

-- Rub sink dry with microfibre cloth to prevent limescale
+- Dry the kitchen sink with a microfibre cloth

 Metal objects like pots can cause dark streaks that are noticeable in lighter coloured granite composite sinks.
 Follow these steps to remove metal abrasion: